How Do I Get a Divorce?

 - First, the service of a summons and complaint begins the divorce.

-- Upon receiving, the defendant has 30 days to file a formal written response and request other relief.
+- Upon proper service, the defendant has 30 days to file a formal written response and request other relief.

 - Mediation may be ordered by the court